coder/coder/docs/README.md

 ### Your First Workspace

-In a new terminal, create a new template (eg. Develop in Linux on Google Cloud):
+In a new terminal, create a template (eg. Develop in Linux on Google Cloud):

 ```
 $ coder templates init